wintercms/meta/release-notes/build-1.1.2.md

 -

 ## API Changes
-- Added support for the `{colorpicker}` field in the Field Parser.
+- Added support for the `{colorpicker}` field in the Dynamic Syntax parser.
-- The `availableColors` attribute can now be specified for `colorpicker` type variables in the Field Parser.
+- The `availableColors` attribute can now be specified for `colorpicker` type variables in the Dynamic Syntax parser.

 ## Bug Fixes
 -